samir-nasibli/models-cifar10/README.md

   --save-dir SAVE_DIR   The directory used to save the trained models --save-every SAVE_EVERY
-                        Saves checkpoints at every specified number of epochs
+                        Saves checkpoints at every specified number of epochs -l, --logs            Save logs
+  --logs-dir LOGS_DIR   The directory used to save the logs
 ```

 Example of running: